-Have you seen those images with a dark background and only a portion of the subject is exposed?
+Have you seen those a suspenseful portrait, with a dark background and only a portion of the subject is exposed?
 Let’s create an image like that!
 Keep reading to learn how.

 One of my preferred kinds of lighting is called Low Key lighting, or low key photography.
 You can easily identify it because most or all of the background is dark, but the subject, or a portion of it, is lit.
 In this post you’ll learn how to create this kind of lighting.